cheshire137/overwatch-counter-picker/README.md

 ### How to Install OpenCV

-Here's how I did it in macOS Sierra using Homebrew.
+Here's how I installed OpenCV in macOS Sierra using Homebrew.
 Basically follow [this macOS OpenCV installation guide](http://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/),
 namely: